purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 ## Partials and Components

 Partials in Rails are a way to split your templating into more manageable chunks.
 We can get the same thing in Rust by using functions.
-So if you have a peice of template you repeat often, this can be refactored into a function.
+So if you have a piece of template you repeat often, this can be refactored into a function.

 It's a similar process for components.
-With [markup.rs](https://github.com/utkarshkukreti/markup.rs) we can create use our existing tempating to make libraries of reusable components.
+With [markup.rs](https://github.com/utkarshkukreti/markup.rs) we can create use our existing templating to make libraries of reusable components.

 Example 'Footer' component.